-In 2008, AFMA established a harvest strategy (HS) for the SPF; it was last updated in 2015 (AFMA 2008, reviewed in April 2015).
-The HS is a three tiered system used by the SPF Scientific Panel (SPFSP, previously the SPF Resource Assessment Group, SPFRAG) to develop advice on the Recommended Biological Catches (RBCs) for stocks (East and West) for each quota species.
+The HS for the SPF established in 2008 was last updated in 2015/16 (AFMA 2008, revised April 2015, revised April 2017).
+The HS is a three-tiered system used by the SPF Scientific Panel (SPFSP, previously the SPF Resource Assessment Group, SPFRAG) to develop advice on the Recommended Biological Catches (RBCs) for stocks (East and West) for each quota species.
 Stocks are allocated to a tier based upon the level of knowledge about stock size (spawning biomass), with Tier 1 representing the highest level of available information and Tier 3 the lowest (Moore and Skirtun 2012).
 Corresponding individual transferable quotas (ITQs) are established; Tier 1 stocks have the largest quota (by weight), and Tier 3 the smallest (Tracey et al. 2013).
 The tiered system was introduced to ensure that heavy exploitation only occurs in stocks where there is a high level of confidence that such exploitation can be sustained (Moore and Skirtun 2012).
 TACs for each quota species are determined by subtracting other sources of mortality (i.e. catches taken in other Commonwealth and State fisheries) from the corresponding RBCs.